 If you want to understand how that gap translates to your specific budget and target neighborhood, Ryan Beals can run the zone-by-zone comparison at your price point before you start scheduling tours.
 The school zone decision is not just about where your kids go to school.
-It shapes the home inventory available to you and determines your resale ceiling when you are ready to move again.
+It shapes the home inventory available to you and sets your resale ceiling when you are ready to move again.

 Beech High School Zone: The Highest-Volume and Highest-Priced Zone in Hendersonville